turtle96/taskell/docs/UserGuide.md

 Formats: <br>
 -`find KEYWORD [MORE_KEYWORDS]`<br>
 Prints a list of activities that match the keywords.<br>
-Example: `find banana milk essay:` returns any task description having keywords banana, milk, essay. <br>
+Example: `find banana milk essay:`<br>
+This returns any task description having keywords banana, milk, essay. <br>

 -`find-tag KEYWORD `<br>
 Prints list of activities with the same tag.<br>